bhavnasingh94/VBA_stocks_analysis/README.md

     tickers(10) = "TERP"
     tickers(11) = "VSLR"

-'3a)Initialize variables for the starting price and ending price.
     Dim startingPrice As Single
     Dim endingPrice As Single

-'3b)Activate the data worksheet.
     Worksheets(yearValue).Activate

 '3c)Find the number of rows to loop over.